opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/geocat-mapping.rst

 - :ref:`Dataset <iso_19139_che-dataset>`
 - :ref:`Distribution <iso_19139_che-distribution>`

-This documentation describes the mapping from ISO-19139_che to :doc:`DCAT-AP Switzerland <dcat-ap-ch>`.
+This documentation describes the mapping from ISO-19139_che to :doc:`DCAT-AP CH <dcat-ap-ch>`.
 ISO-19139_che is a standard used by `geocat.ch <https://www.geocat.ch>`__,
 a data source from which opendata.swiss harvests datasets.